CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## Installation

+### Custom installations
 The installation of Nextflow is easy as it is java-based tool.
-You can download the latest version of Nextflow binary to your /home directory  on Puhti as below:
+You can for example download the latest version of Nextflow binary to your /home directory  on Puhti as below:

 ```bash